apache/flink/docs/monitoring/rest_api.md

 **`/joboverview`**

-Jobs, groupes by status, each with a small summary of its status.
+Jobs, grouped by status, each with a small summary of its status.

 Sample Result: